A Fourier Neural Operator Approach for Modelling Exciton-Polariton Condensate Systems: Discussion

-Various general ML methods have been proposed to incorporate underlying physics-based losses and information into the model to aid the learning task, such as in \cite{Raissi2019,Karniadakis2021,Lu2021,Cuomo2022}.
-In this work, we have taken a purely data-driven approach to training, however, we believe that incorporating additional physics-informed loss terms will strictly increase the rate of convergence and accuracy.
-This is especially appealing given that we have a strong theoretical understanding of the underlying system.
+Various general ML methods have been proposed to incorporate the underlying physics-based losses and information into the model to aid the learning task, such as in \cite{Raissi2019,Karniadakis2021,Lu2021,Cuomo2022}.
+In this work, we have taken a purely data-driven approach to training; however, we believe that incorporating additional physics-informed loss terms will strictly increase the rate of convergence and accuracy.
+This is especially appealing, given that we have a strong theoretical understanding of the underlying system.
+In contrast to the theoretical steady-state datasets, the time-integrated PL data can also achieve good agreement with experimental features.
+A similar FNO-based real-world data-driven treatment has been adopted for weather forecasts~\cite{pathak2022fourcastnet}.
+In contrast to theoretical datasets, preprocessing of the experimental datasets is critical, as the input parameters from the experimental devices usually come with different orders of magnitude of values.
+It is important to note that the prediction from the experimental pump profile deviates slightly from the uniform values of the ground truth.
+Since only the relative intensity of the PL matters, it is not an issue from a physics perspective.
+Moreover, with the help of a streak camera, PL can be captured at the picosecond level, making it possible to make predictions of a time-resolved condensate formation on the basis of purely experimental data.

-In the future, we aim to also propose a novel Neural Operator architecture entirely, tailored to closer align to the computational procedure of the SSFM.
-As shown in Appendices~\ref{App:Split-step-method} and~\ref{App:SSFM-FNO}, the FNO can be seen as a first-order approximation to the SSFM.
-We aim to instead to take structure from the BCH formula at second-order and embed this in the model.
-This will better guide convergence dynamics in the weight landscape, which in theory will produce more accurate solutions at a faster rate.